Is delta-8 THC legal in Idaho? Let’s look at the current hemp laws in Idaho.

 At this time, more states have been banning this cannabinoid.
 The industry is waiting for an official response to all unresolved inquiries while the debate on its legality continues.

-As of this writing, Delta-8 is NOT legal to buy in Idaho.
+Delta 8 THC is not legal to buy in Idaho.
 The Gem State has listed all tetrahydrocannabinols as marijuana and hence controlled substances.
-Residents of Idaho should avoid ordering hemp-derived D-8 online until the law loosens up.
+Residents of Idaho should avoid ordering hemp-derived D8 online until the law loosens up.

 Idaho doesn’t allow the sale of D-8 infused hemp products.